hashirshoaeb/toast-mac/README.md

 <!-- PROJECT LOGO -->
 <br />
 <p align="center">
-  <h1 align="center">Toast Mac (my dotfile manager)✨</h1>
+  <h1 align="center">Toast Mac 🥪</h1>
   <p align="center">
-    My personal sh script to automate and ease my hustle of setting up or switching to new mac.
+    My dotfile manager (personal sh script) to automate and ease my hustle of setting up or switching to new mac.
 No more panic attacks on mac crash. ✌️
     <br />
     <br />
     <a href="https://hashirshoaeb.com">About Me</a>